 - Griffiths et al., Integrating Topics and Syntax.

-Week 5, Mon Oct 3.
-Evaluation.
+Week 8, Topic Model Evaluation.
 Reading: (Select two for your review.)
 IN CLASS: fill out this topic model evaluation form.

 - Chang et al., Reading Tea Leaves: How Humans Interpret Topic Models.